moorec-aws/deadline-cloud-for-maya/README.md

 [in the service documentation](https://docs.aws.amazon.com/deadline-cloud/latest/developerguide/provide-applications.html).
-You can find a list of the versions of Maya that are available by default [in the user guide](https://docs.aws.amazon.com/deadline-cloud/latest/userguide/create-queue-environment.html#conda-queue-environment) if you are using the default Conda queue enivonment in your setup.
+You can find a list of the versions of Maya that are available by default [in the user guide](https://docs.aws.amazon.com/deadline-cloud/latest/userguide/create-queue-environment.html#conda-queue-environment) if you are using the default Conda queue environment in your setup.

 ## Viewing the Job Bundle that will be submitted